Skip to main content

 Final OEE = 86.7% × 89.7% × 97.0% = 75.4%

-This manufacturer is losing almost 25% of their productive capacity.
-OEE makes that loss visible and shows exactly where it comes from — in this case, mostly from availability and performance.
+This manufacturer is losing nearly 25% of productive capacity — and the calculation shows exactly where it comes from.

 OEE Benchmarks

-The most important comparison is always against your own previous performance.
-But these benchmarks give you context.
+The most important comparison is always your own trend over time.

 85%+